Kelello-7206/my-digitial-resume4/README.md

 List of projects used: Visual Studio Code, Github , Link of Font Awesome (for icons), Figma

-Breif description
-Shows digital resume where styling is used to make the resume nicer
+Breif description: Shows digital resume where styling is used to make the resume nicer